rubocode/vision-lk/background/mindsets/essentials/questions/cause-and-effect.md

 Cause and effect implies that there are consequences.

+For thoughts and actions?

+A thought has consequences...

+But, are we accountable for our thoughts, or only actions?

-But, is everything simply driven by cause and effect?
+Is everything simply driven by cause and effect?

 If that is the case, isn't everything just simply predetermined?